notwaving/100DaysOfCloud/Journey/063/Readme.md

 - `terraform state list` lists resources in the state.

 ## Try yourself

-✍️ Add a mini tutorial to encourage the reader to get started learning something new about the cloud.

 ### Step 1 — Create `.tf` and `.tfvars` file for modules